Have you ever wondered how the translation of our languages ended up where it is today? There was a time when written language simply did not exist.

 But even before the Hebrew Bible was translated, translation centers were developing in Eastern culture—some dating back to over a thousand years BC.
 Language has always been on the move and the need for translation has been in step with it.

-Over a thousand years BC, Jia Gongyan of the Zhou dynasty, is credited with saying: “Translation is to replace one written language with another without changing the meaning for mutual understanding.”
+Jia Gongyan of the Zhou dynasty is credited with saying: “Translation is to replace one written language with another without changing the meaning for mutual understanding.”
 This shows that even over 2,500 years ago, there was a need for translation and an even greater need to understand the cultures and principles of other people groups.

 The Shift to Print